 At YouTube, Vitess runs in a containerized environment with Kubernetes as the container orchestration tool.

 In today’s computing era, every large-scale service runs on cloud in a distributed environment.
 Running a service on the cloud has numerous upsides.
-If you want to read more about it.
-Why Use Cloud?
-How Is Cloud Computing Different from Traditional Computing? is a good read.

 Google Cloud Platform is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.